 I'm always reading through the Psalms and discovering verses that I've missed.
-Recently I found this in Psalm 26: "I will wash mine hands in innocency, so will I compass Thine altar, 0 Lord, that I may publish with the voice of thanksgiving and tell of all Thy wondrous works."
+Recently I found this in

+Psalm 26: 'I will wash mine hands in innocency, so will I compass Thine altar, O Lord, that I may publish with the voice of thanksgiving and tell of all Thy wondrous works.'

 Wash, worship, publish, thank God.

 Washing myself enables me to become a cleansing force.
-Listen to this word from Amy Carmichael, missionary and writer one hundred years ago: 'Very earnestly I would say to anyone who is responsible for the purity of a work, at all costs keep it pure.
+Listen to this word from Amy Carmichael, missionary and writer (1867-1951): 'Very earnestly I would say to anyone who is responsible for the purity of a work, at all costs keep it pure.
 To do so would cost far more than you dreamed it would.
 Do not falter.
 To falter is to sap the very foundations of that which was committed to you to guard.
 Cost what it may, resolve to build only precious stones into your garden wall.'

 As you look at the future, marriage, career and the long adventure ahead, I would make a suggestion.
 Sit quietly and unhurriedly before a crucifix or a picture of Christ on the Cross - maybe in a chapel - and think on these words of an old hymn:

-'This hast Thou done for me -

-What have I done for Thee,

-Thou crucified?

-I long to serve Thee more;

-Reveal an open door,

-Saviour to me;

-Then, counting all but loss

-I'll glory in Thy Cross,

-And follow Thee.'
+This hast Thou done for me - What have I done for Thee, Thou crucified?
+I long to serve Thee more; Reveal an open door, Saviour to me; Then, counting all but loss I'll glory in Thy Cross, And follow Thee.

-William Penn wrote: 'No Cross, No Crown.'
+William Penn wrote: 'No Cross, no Crown'.

-Bunny Austin

-(Talk at funeral, September 1, 2000)

-Bunny Austin gave the address at our wedding.
-He was a wonderful friend.